Starting a Washington LLC

 6. Washington LLC Annual Report

-• After you form an LLC in Washington State, you must file an Annual Report every year.
+After you form an LLC in Washington State, you must file a Washington LLC Annual Report every year.
 This must be filed by all LLCs in Washington regardless of income or business activity levels.

-• The Annual Report used to be filed with the Business Licensing Service, however, starting in 2018, Washington LLC Annual Reports are now filed with the Secretary of State.
+The Annual Report get filed with the Washington Secretary of State.

-• How to file an Annual Report: The best way to file your LLC’s Annual Report is online (instead of by mail).
+How to file an Annual Report: The best way to file your LLC’s Annual Report is online (instead of by mail).
 This is the state’s preferred method and it’s also what we recommend.
-You can file online via the Corporations & Charities Filing System (CCFS): https://ccfs.sos.wa.gov/#/.
+You can file online via the Corporations & Charities Filing System (CCFS).
 Click “Business Maintenance Filings” on the left and then click “Annual Report”.

 7. Washington State Business License